-227 published values, and their accessibility or ease of location.
-In an extreme case as 228 with the Mains Formation, the range of P(M) is likely to be underestimated.
-229 230 A further potential source of variability in the storage estimates is the influence of 231 the individual assessors.
-Both personal judgement and previous experience have 232 been shown to influence geological interpretation (Polson and Curtis, 2010).
-In this 233 case, personal judgement is exercised when faced with parameters for which several 234 data values are available, with no indication of which are more representative of the 235 regional mean, and with no objective method of ranking the precision or importance 236 of the values.
-One approach under these circumstances is simply to average the 237 available values; the resulting mean clearly depends on which data have been 238 located by the individual expert.
-239 240 Personal judgement is required when estimating net:gross ratio, as the most 241 common source of data are borehole logs with a summary lithology column showing 242 whether the sediments within the reservoir interval are interpreted as sandstone, 243 silty sandstone, siltstone or mudstone (there are no significant limestones in the 244 study area).
-Clearly mudstone is non-reservoir, and sandstone is potentially 245 reservoir, but a more-or-less arbitrary boundary between the two must be drawn.
-A 246 more experienced wireline log interpreter might choose to ignore the summary 247 lithology column of the composite log, and choose a value of, for example, the 248 gamma ray log as an arbitrary cut-off between reservoir and non-reservoir, or 249 estimate porosity (see below) and use an arbitrary minimum value of c.
-10 % for 250 reservoir.
-251 252 The most important control on the quality of the estimate of reservoir thickness is 253 probably the number of borehole logs used to estimate the mean value.
-The most 254 commonly used sources of data in this study (Cameron, 1993; Richards et al, 1993), 255 typically present 3 summary borehole logs of each storage unit.
-However the experts 256 had access to 28 other composite (summary) borehole logs from the region, released 257 by the UK Government.
-Some experts choose to use the entire suite of logs provided, others used only a subset.
+A further potential source of variability in the storage estimates is the influence of the individual assessors.
+Both personal judgement and previous experience have been shown to influence geological interpretation (Polson and Curtis, 2010).
+In this case, personal judgement is exercised when faced with parameters for which several data values are available, with no indication of which are more representative of the regional mean, and with no objective method of ranking the precision or importance of the values.
+One approach under these circumstances is simply to average the available values; the resulting mean clearly depends on which data have been located by the individual expert.

+Personal judgement is required when estimating net : gross ratio as the most common source of data are borehole logs with a summary lithology column showing whether the sediments within the reservoir interval are interpreted as sandstone, silty sandstone, siltstone or mudstone (there are no significant limestones in the study area).
+Clearly mudstone is a non-reservoir, and sandstone is a potential reservoir, but a more or less arbitrary boundary between the two must be drawn.
+A more experienced wireline log interpreter might choose to ignore the summary lithology column of the composite log, and choose a value of, for example, the gamma ray log as an arbitrary cut-off between reservoir and nonreservoir, or estimate porosity (see below) and use an arbitrary minimum value of ca. 10 % for reservoir.

+The most important control on the quality of the estimate of reservoir thickness is probably the number of borehole logs used to estimate the mean value.
+The most commonly used sources of data in this study (Cameron, 1993; Richards et al., 1993) typically present three summary borehole logs of each storage unit.
+However, the experts had access to 28 other composite (summary) borehole logs from the region, released by the UK Government.
+Some experts chose to use the entire suite of logs provided, while others used only a subset.
 Even if all logs are used, it is possible to use a range of methods to calculate mean regional thickness.
-For example, one can simply calculate the mean of the storage unit thickness data; or one could to construct a map and interpolate contours, then estimate mean thickness by some simple graphical method involving dividing the storage unit into zones of constant thickness interval and calculating an average thickness weighted to the areas of the zones.
+For example, one can simply calculate the mean of the storage unit thickness data; alternatively, one could construct a map and interpolate contours, then estimate mean thickness by some simple graphical method involving dividing the storage unit into zones of constant thickness interval and calculating an average thickness weighted to the areas of the zones.
 It is also possible to use commercial software to perform both the contouring and the reservoir volume calculation, in which case calculating the mean thickness is unnecessary.
 Each of these approaches will result in different estimates of the thickness of the reservoir (or final gross reservoir volume).